teachingaway/teachingaway.github.io/_pages/services.md

 ## <a href='/business-law/'>Business Law</a>

 We structure deals, raise capital and run mergers and acquisitions.
 We counsel clients on equity incentive plans that attract skilled employees in competitive fields.

-## <a href='/patent-and-trademark/'>Intellectual Property</a>
+## <a href='/patent-basics/'>Intellectual Property</a>

 We secure patents and trademarks in the US and abroad.

+### <a href='/patent-basics/'>Patents</a>

 Our patent work includes cryptography, 3D printers, spacesuit components, and medical devices.

+### <a href='/trademark-basics/'>Trademarks</a>

+We help select powerful brands that engage customers, online and off.
+We register trademarks in the United States and abroad, and help manage and enforce trademark portfolios.

 ## <a href='/litigation/'>Litigation</a>